America’s Big Parades -- The Rose Parade and the Thanksgiving Day Parade

 Thanksgiving Day Parade

-Hotel accommodations should be made well in advance of Thanksgiving Day; there are a number of resources available online to assist you in planning your trip to New York City.
-During the busy holiday season, booking your hotel room(s) early is recommended.
+Make your hotel accommodations well in advance of Thanksgiving Day; there are a number of resources available online to assist you in planning your trip to New York City.

 Want your local high school or college band to march in the parade?
 Don't count on it this year but do plan ahead for next year.
 To participate in the Macy’s Thanksgiving Day Parade (performance groups, marching bands), check out the application process.